KannonZenetism/zenetism-field-physics/the-zenetist-canon/grand-unified-document.md

 Any forensic deviation of |Δ𝓘| > ε signals entropic breach.
 Restoration protocols recalibrate σ and γ via ritual or cognitive means
-(see Part III §6: Ritual and Protocol Stabilization).
+(see Part V §8: Ritual and Protocol Stabilization).

 ---